 Grease stains are a nightmare.
 Whether you're a mechanic, a fry cook, just cook with oil at home, or work in any other greasy environment, you know what I'm talking about.
-It seems like I'm always wearing a favorite shirt when my cooking oil decides to “pop” on the stove and hit my shirt.
+It seems like I'm always wearing a favorite shirt when my cooking oil (or bacon grease) decides to "pop" on the stove and hit my shirt.

 *Before we jump in, I need to say I have tried all of these and have not had a problem with color bleaching, staining, or otherwise ruining my clothing.
 If you have concerns about this, test one of the methods on an inconspicuous area of the garment before going crazy on the stain.*

 No, not the musical.
 The beauty product.
 Saturate the grease stain with hairspray (with a paper towel liner underneath the garment) and let it sit for about 30 minutes.
 This step alone should start to show an improvement.
 Regardless, pop your clothing in the washer for a full cycle and then air or hang dry.
 Don't dry your clothing article until you're sure the grease stain has been removed.
 Otherwise, drying to set in the stain.